Postdoctoral Teaching Fellows

 Larissa Pitts is a historian whose research and teaching focuses on modern China.
 She earned her B.A. in Asian Studies at Mount Holyoke College, and completed her M.A. and Ph.D. in History at the University of California, Berkeley.
 Her current book project “Seeing the Forest from the Trees: Scientific Forestry and the Rise of Modern Chinese Environmentalism, 1864 – 1937” narrates the rise of state involvement in defining and managing China’s woodlands.
 She argues that in promoting the conservation and expansion of woodlands, Chinese states fostered the rise of a modern environmental consciousness in line with contemporary developments in world history.
 This meant that the condition and size of China’s forestland would serve as a barometer for state capacity for both Chinese citizens and international observers alike.
 Dr. Pitts is also developing a second project on the imagination, management, and commodification of Manchuria’s big cats in the early twentieth century.
 She will use this as a lens through which to explore the effects of changing market structures on China’s relationship with its wildlife.
 At Austin College, she is teaching modern East Asian history, introductory Chinese language, and Chinese politics.
 She is particularly looking forward to introducing her students to the history of China’s environment and its northern borderlands.

-In Fall 2019, Dr. Pitts will begin a tenure-track position at Quinnipiac University.
+In Fall 2019, Dr. Pitts began a tenure-track position at Quinnipiac University.

 Kenyon College (2017-18)

 Arun Brahmbhatt (Ph.D., University of Toronto, 2017)